Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Impossibility of Hopf Bifurcations Creating Frequency Clusters in Phase Oscillators

 As we have seen, the bifurcation creating two and three frequency clusters in the \ac{kmi} is the homoclinic bifurcation.
 Of course, this might not be the only possible bifurcation creating frequency clusters.
-One of the bifurcations that often occurs when an oscillation emerges is the Hopf bifurcation.
-Therefore, one can wonder if this bifurcation can possibly create frequency clusters.
-When a Hopf bifurcation occurs, we know that the amplitude of the limit cycle in phase space scales with $\mathcal{O}(\sqrt{\mu})$, assuming the bifurcation occurs at $\mu=0$ and the limit cycle emerges at $\mu>0$ \cite{Strogatz.2015}.
+One of the bifurcations that often occurs when an oscillation emerges is the Hopf-Andronov bifurcation, which we will refer to as Hopf bifurcation in the following.
+Therefore, one may wonder whether this bifurcation can possibly create frequency clusters.
+In the vicinity of a Hopf bifurcation, the amplitude of the limit cycle in phase space scales with $\mathcal{O}(\sqrt{\mu}) \ $ \cite{Strogatz.2015}, assuming the bifurcation occurs at $\mu=0$ and the limit cycle emerges for $\mu>0$.
 Thus, the limit cycle remains confined to a small and bounded region of phase space and shrinks to a single point in all variables for $\mu \rightarrow 0$.
-However, a frequency cluster state exhibiting different mean frequencies is characterized by at least one phase difference $\Delta\phi$ that diverges, corresponding to a rotating frequency difference $\Delta\dot{\phi}$.
-These two requirements contradict each other, making it impossible for frequency clusters to be created by a Hopf bifurcation.
-This can be visualized in figure \ref{fig:phase_space_2_cluster_subspace}.
+However, a frequency-cluster state exhibiting different mean frequencies, corresponding to a non-zero mean frequency difference $\langle \Delta\dot{\phi} \rangle$, is characterized by at least one phase difference $\Delta\phi$ that diverges.
+Therefore, the cycle can never be confined to an arbitrarily small and bounded region with a single point in its interior.
+Consequently, for phase oscillators, it is impossible for frequency clusters to be created by a Hopf bifurcation.
+This can be illustrated with figure~\ref{fig:phase_space_2_cluster_subspace}.
 If a Hopf bifurcation occurred, a cycle around one of the fixed points would emerge.
-This would create only a libration frequency, in contrast to the rotation frequency exhibited by the limit cycle.
-It is clear that the topology of the spaces in which the two cycles are located differs.
-Therefore, another bifurcation would need to occur to change this topology, meaning that frequency clusters cannot be directly created by a Hopf bifurcation.
+This would create a libration, but never a rotating limit cycle highlighted by the red curve which is a characteristic of frequency clusters.